 - Way too many fetch quests

-- A lot of running back and forth between locations
+- A lot of running between locations

 - NPC based quests won’t activate during certain missions